ghr85/CC0201_Classes_Lab/readme.md

 ### B Teams Class

-* Members of a different class - even in a related test file, will not have access to instance variables
+* Members of a different class - even in a related test file, will not have access to instance variables.
+* Inspect?
+Perhaps needs a code block - could not get a true or false return on an array?
+Regardless, iterated.
+* Ctrl Shift R, keep formatting so you can see where functions close

 ### C Library Class

+* Hashes make everything difficult if just for scrollability.
+*

 ## Notes